San Francisco (Be Sure to Wear Flowers in Your Hair): Other covers

 American rock band Greta Van Fleet is also known to have covered the song live during their early career.
 Traces of the song can be heard in their unreleased song called "Written in Gold".
 This version of the song is very reminiscent to the version heard on The Song Remains the Same by Led Zeppelin, which the band is often compared to in terms of style and influences.

-The title is sampled in the Global Deejays song "The Sound of San Francisco" and the Green Day song "21 Guns".
+The song was sampled in the Global Deejays song "The Sound of San Francisco" and the Green Day song "21 Guns".

+A cover by vocalist Rufus Wainwright appeared in the pilot episode of Star Trek: Starfleet Academy, "Kids These Days".